Top

 Florida courts require a "substantial change in circumstances" to modify a timesharing/child custody order.
 In addition, the parent petitioning for modification must show the court that the proposed changes are in the best interest of the child.

-As custody battles tend to be highly litigated, you need a Coconut Creek child custody modification lawyer who has the knowledge and the experience to guide you through the modification process.
+As custody battles tend to be highly contested, you need a child custody attorney in Coconut Creek who has the knowledge and experience to guide you through the modification process.

 At The Law Offices of Jonny Kousa, P.L., we can examine your situation, thoroughly review your child's living arrangement, and prepare a persuasive presentation to support your argument that a substantial change in circumstances has occurred and that the court should modify the current custody order.